 In the normal course of business, Bird maintains insurance in order to satisfy the requirements of its construction contracts at a minimum, and to insure project and business risks as part of its corporate risk management policies, including risks relating to its assets.
+Bird places enterprise and project coverages consistent with a general contractor of its size, complexity and breadth of operations.
+As a matter of business and risk assessment, Bird assesses its insurance programs routinely to ensure sufficiency of limits, breadth of coverage, and competitive pricing, all against the backdrop of a tightening insurance marketplace and restricting coverage and limits.
 Although Bird believes it maintains appropriate insurance coverage with sufficient limits, there can be no assurance that the Company's project-specific and corporate insurance arrangements will be sufficient to cover claims incurred.
 In addition, there can be no assurance that the Company's insurers and independent third-party insurers will interpret insurance policies and evaluate and adjust claims in the Company's favour in the first instance in all cases.